-Vesting Service means you will be credited with one year of Vesting Service for each full year beginning on your employment date and ending on your termination date.
+Vesting Service means you will be credited with one year of Vesting Service for each Plan Year in which you complete 1000 Hours of Service as an eligible employee.
 You will be credited with all years of Vesting Service, except that the following shall be disregarded:

-- (a) years of Vesting Service before a One-Year Break in Service, until you complete one year of Vesting Service after such One-Year Break in Service; and - (b) if you incurred one or more consecutive One-Year Breaks in Service before before becoming eligible to receive a deferred vested benefit, years of Vesting Service before such One-Year Break in Service will be disregarded if the number of years and portions thereof after your severance date but before you perform duties for the Employer or an Affiliate equals or exceeds the greater of 5 or the aggregate number of years of Vesting Service before such One-Year Breaks in Service.
+(a) years of Vesting Service before a One-Year Break in Service, until you complete one year of Vesting Service after such One-Year Break in Service; and

+(b) if you incurred one or more consecutive One-Year Breaks in Service before becoming eligible to receive a deferred vested benefit, years of Vesting Service before such One-Year Break in Service will be disregarded if the number of years and portions thereof after your severance date but before you perform duties for the Employer or an Affiliate equals or exceeds the greater of 5 or the aggregate number of years of Vesting Service before such One-Year Breaks in Service.
 Such aggregate number of years of Vesting Service before such One-Year Breaks in Service shall not include any years of Vesting Service disregarded by reason of any prior One-Year Breaks in Service.